Phase Separation and Ripening in a Viscoelastic Gel: Viscoelastic ripening theory

 \subsection{Power-law material response}

-The accuracy of the analytical prediction shows that our approach can be generalized to any relaxation behavior with a strain rate that is a power-law function of both the stress~$\sigma$ and time~$t$,
+The accuracy of the analytical prediction shows that our approach can be generalized to any relaxation behavior with a strain rate that is a power-law function of both the stress~$\sigma = p_{\tn{el}}$ and time~$t$,

 with $A$ a materials-dependent prefactor.
 This general form captures power-law fluids as well as a variety of glassy materials and networks~\cite{Sollich1997}.
 Setting the exponents $a$ and $b$ both to unity and $A$ to $(2 \tey \tau_{\tn r})^{-1}$ would correspond to the Maxwell material analyzed above, whereas for the cytoskeleton $a=0.5$ and $b=1$~\cite{Broedersz2010,Desprat2005}.
-Under viscoelasticity-limited growth, Eq.~\eqref{eq:sigmag}, and small strains, $\varepsilon = \lambda - 1 \sim 0$, we find $\tn{d} \bR/\tn{d} t = A \gamma^b \bR^{1-b} t^{a-1}$, which can be analytically integrated to obtain the general growth equation for viscoelastic ripening,
+If the elastic response is instantaneous compared to viscoelastic relaxation, Eq.~\eqref{eq:doteps} determines the cavity growth rate via $\tn{d} r / \tn{d} t = r \tn{d} \varepsilon / \tn{d} t$, and together with Eq.~\eqref{eq:prpt}, the ripening of clusters (Fig.~\ref{fig:powerlaw}).